-Inside the Private World of Karlie Kloss: All the Evidence That Proves She Isn't Normal and Boring
+Inside the Purposely Private World of Karlie Kloss

 "There's been a lot of luck and hard work involved to get me to where I am today, and I'm only just scratching the surface," she informed Porter magazine.

-Meanwhile, on her arm for the past six years has been the adequately tall Josh Kushner, the younger brother of senior White House advisor Jared Kushner—meaning Ivanka and Jared, in all their controversial glory, will be Karlie's in-laws once she ties the knot.
+Meanwhile, on her arm for the past six years has been the adequately tall Josh Kushner, the younger brother of senior White House advisor Jared Kushner—meaning Ivanka and Jared, in all their controversial glory, are now Karlie's in-laws.

 Billy Farrell Agency/Shutterstock